tiahia/das-design-system/README.md

-# MOJ Design System
+# Apprenticeship service Design System

-The MOJ Design System is one place for service teams to find styles, components and patterns for designing Ministry of Justice services.
+The Apprenticeship service Design System is one place for service teams to find styles, components and patterns for designing the Apprenticeship service services.

 ## Contact the team

-The MOJ Design System is maintained by a team at the Ministry of Justice.
+The Apprenticeship service Design System is maintained by a team at the the Apprenticeship service.
 If you want to know more, please email the [Design System team](mailto:design-system@digital.justice.gov.uk).

 ## Installing the design system